Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 - 3 min read

 Supply Chain Sustainability refers to the integration of environmental, social, and economic concerns into the management of supply chains.
-It means that every step of the supply chain — from sourcing raw materials to delivering finished products — should be managed in a way that minimizes negative impact on the environment and society while still being economically viable.
+This concept ensures that every step of the supply chain — from sourcing raw materials to delivering finished products — is managed to minimize negative impacts on the environment and society while being economically viable.

 Key Elements of Supply Chain Sustainability